-The Transformations Addictions Recovery Program is a 4 month inpatient holistic, abstinence-based program patterned on the Minnesota Treatment Model (12-Step) that uses module based learning, group counseling, individual counseling.
-The program is held at our Addictions and Residential Center in Edmonton.
-The Salvation Army has a spiritual component to the program where chapel services, and spiritual counseling & resources will be utilized.
-Community involvement, service and some life skills training are included in the program.
+The Transformations Addictions Recovery Program is a 4 and a half month inpatient holistic, abstinence-based program patterned on the Minnesota Treatment Model (12-Step) that uses module based learning, group counselling, and individual counselling.
+The program is held at our Addictions and Residential Center in Edmonton, Alberta.
+The Salvation Army has a spiritual component to the program where spiritual counselling & resources will be utilized.
+Community involvement, service, and some life skills training are included in the program.

 Men, aged 18 or older, whose primary addiction is to alcohol and/or drugs, are eligible.
 Clients must have completed detox before entering the facility and must be physically and mentally stable.
 All applicants must complete an application form which includes a recent physical followed by a personal interview.

 Daily fees include accommodation, meals, and program costs.
-Clients who require funding assistance will be directed to funding agencies for support.
+Clients who require funding assistance for ‘living essentials’ will be directed to funding agencies for support.

 Care is holistic, involving care for the body, mind, and relationships with spirituality as the centre.